idanariav/personal-website-docusaurus/docs/books/atomic-habits-book.md

 ### ADVANCED TACTICS How to Go from Being Merely Good to Being Truly Great

 The most successful habits are the result of an alignment between the habits you choose and your personality.
-When you are [passionate](/notes/passion.md) about something, it would be easier to gather the necessary motivation, and to sustain this habit.
+When you are passionate about something, it would be easier to gather the necessary motivation, and to sustain this habit.

 At first, it will probably take a series of experiments to find out what drives us, and how best to preform it.
 Even after you have found your method, keep 10% of your time dedicated to it to explore new ways or ideas.
-Make sure to keep the habit [Challenging](/notes/struggle.md), to both make sure you are improving each day, and to avoid [Boredom](/notes/boredom.md)
+Make sure to keep the habit Challenging, to both make sure you are improving each day, and to avoid Boredom
 ### How to Go from Being Merely Good to Being Truly Great

 #### The Truth about Talent

 Some habits are easier depending on the person.
 For example a short person would have a hard time being a good basketball player.
-You should choose the habits that corresponds with your personality and [Skill synthesis](/notes/skill-synthesis.md), and we need to [accept](/notes/acceptance.md) that not all habits are a good fit for us, although for every category of activity (like sports, art), there should be a habit that fits [practice beats talent](/notes/practice-beats-talent.md).
+You should choose the habits that corresponds with your personality and Skill synthesis, and we need to accept that not all habits are a good fit for us, although for every category of activity (like sports, art), there should be a habit that fits Practice beats talent.

 To identity which habits are a good fit, ask yourself:
 1. What feels like fun to me, but work to others